smarie/python-valid8/docs/base_validation_lib.md

 assert_valid('Foo', 'r', instance_of(str))
 ```

+Note that this function can also be used directly in inline codes, by using its 2-args version: `instance_of(x, str)`.

 ### subclass_of(ref_type)

 'subclass of' validation function generator.
 Returns a validation function to check that `is_subclass(x, ref_type)`.